 PSC 324S: International Law and Justice (Spring of odd years)

-PSC 325: European Politics (Spring of even years)
+PSC 325: European Politics (Fall of odd years)

-PSC 331: Democracy and Ethnic Conflict (Fall of even years)
+PSC 331: Democracy and Ethnic Conflict (Fall of odd years)

 PSC 473: Seminar in Political Science (Spring of odd years)